2.2 Surrey Safeguarding Children Partnership

 • Monitor the effectiveness of what is done to safeguard and promote the welfare of children;

-• Undertake reviews of serious cases and advise the authority and Board partners on lessons to be learned.
+• Undertake reviews of serious cases and identify any lessons learned.

 2. Scope of the Role

-SSCP’s role includes the safeguarding and promoting the welfare of Children; this is defined in Working Together to Safeguard Children 2018 as:
+SSCP’s role includes the safeguarding and promoting the welfare of Children; this is defined in Working Together 2023 as:

 SSCP co-ordinates work to safeguard children locally, monitoring and challenging the effectiveness of local arrangements, for example: